kevintruong/til/C Programming, Part 1:  Introduction.md

 We're lazy!
 We don't want to declare the `printf` function.
 It's already done for us inside the file '`stdio.h`'.
 The #include includes the text of the file as part of our file to be compiled.

 ## How are C strings represented?
 As characters in memory.
-The end of the string includes a NUL (0) byte.
+The end of the string includes a NULL (0) byte.
 So "ABC" requires four(4) bytes.
 The only way to find out the length of a C string is to keep reading memory until you find the NUL byte.
 C characters are always exactly one byte each.

 When you write a string literal `"ABC"` in an expression the string literal evaluates to a char pointer (char *), which points to the first byte/char of the string.
 This means `ptr` in the example below will hold the memory address of the first character in the string.
 ```C